massclown/HalfSwordTrainerMod/README.md

 Press `Ctrl + U` to skip the death screen and unpause the game.
 You can still control the camera and enjoy the views, and apply the mod functions to the NPCs if needed.

+## Resurrect the player

+Press `Ctrl + J` to attempt to resurrect the player (after you removed the death screen, of course).

+Having exploded head or being decapitated still appears to be fatal in the current version, as are some other injuries.

+Resurrection may be repeated as needed.

+> **NOTE:** You may need to activate Invulnerability before or after that, as some injuries will drain the health / tonus / other stats and kill the player again.

+> **WARNING!** NPCs may continue attacking the dead player, so be prepared.

 ## Other good things

 * UE4SS also enables the Unreal Engine console, which can be shown by pressing `F10` or `@`.
 It is useful to change video settings that are not exposed in Half Sword original UI.